Associate Professor of Political Science

 Ph.D., Louisiana State University

 Professor Corey was the recipient in 2008 of Baylor's Outstanding Teaching Award.
 He has twice been named Faculty Member of the Year by Baylor's Student Government.
 And he has been recognized on numerous occasions by Phi Beta Kappa for excellence in teaching.
-He has served as a research associate for the Center for American Civic Literacy.

 "Socratic Citizenship: Delphic Oracle and Divine Sign," Review of Politics 67, no. 2 (2005): 201-228.